5 min read

 Full-Time Bookkeeping for Small to Medium Businesses

 The current average full charge bookkeeper's salary fluctuates between $35,000 to $55,000 per year plus benefits and overhead, depending on your location.
-According to GlassDoor, current listings in high cost of living cities like New York or L.A. show full charge bookkeepers salaries creeping towards $70K.
+According to GlassDoor, current listings in high cost of living cities like New York or L.A. show the salaries creeping towards $70K.
 In addition, you’ll need to add around 20% on top of salary for benefits and overhead including office space.

 You can expect a full charge bookkeeper to run operations associated with paying bills, billing clients, managing time-sheets and payroll, and processing financial statements at month end.
-As an owner of the business, you will still need to look over the end results to guarantee accuracy.
+As a business owner, you will still need to look over the end results to guarantee accuracy.

 Outsourcing Bookkeeping for Small to Medium Businesses